PriyanshuDas01/DopeCop-Host/README.md

 - **Interactive Quizzes**: Knowledge about anti-doping regulations is tested in real time with multiple-choice questions that reinforce key concepts.
 - **Dynamic Storyline**: Your decisions in-game affect the outcome, encouraging players to actively learn while engaging with the narrative.
 - **Educational Focus**: Educates athletes about clean sport, prohibited substances, testing procedures, and more.
+-
+## 🎯 Challenges Addressed
+- **Educating Through Engagement:** Traditional anti-doping education methods can often feel monotonous and uninspiring. **DopeCop** changes that by offering an interactive and enjoyable learning experience.
+- **Behavioral Change:** By presenting realistic scenarios with consequences, the game encourages athletes and players to internalize and uphold the values of clean sport.
+- **In-Game Decision Making:** Every choice you make affects your progress, making the learning process more engaging and immersive.

 ## 🛠 Technical Approach